 There are many materials you can pour metal into, through, and over, each generating unique and different organic shapes that can enhance your jewelry designs.
 Sidewalk salt crystals make shapes that look like sea creatures.
 Pouring directly into a bucket of water can make a host of different shapes, depending on the height of the pour, the temperature of the water, and how fast the silver is poured.

 I’ve tried out many materials, including pine needles, leaves, twigs, pasta, rocks (I don’t recommend that one), even ice.
-I give you a leg up on your own experiments in my new video Quick Casting for Jewelry Makers: 5 Fast and Fun Methods, in which I demonstrate several of these fun ways to use scrap (or new) silver.
-I hope you’ll take a look at it–these metal casting methods are really enjoyable, and the surprises you sometimes get are a wonderful way to kickstart your creative process.
-Any time you get stuck for ideas or feel like you’re in a rut, there’s nothing like blasting some scrap with a torch and trying some “quick and dirty” metal casting! —Noël
+I give you a leg up on your own experiments in my new video Quick Casting for Jewelry Makers: 5 Fast and Fun Methods.
+In it, I demonstrate several of these fun ways to use scrap (or new) silver.
+Take a look at it.
+These metal casting methods are really enjoyable, and the surprises you sometimes get are a wonderful way to kickstart your creative process.
+Stuck for ideas or feel like you’re in a rut?
+There’s nothing like blasting some scrap with a torch and trying some “quick and dirty” metal casting! —Noël

-The square element in each of these photos of Noël’s jewelry was made by cuttlebone casting, and the twigs were sand cast.
+The squares in these photos of Noël’s jewelry were made by cuttlebone casting, and the twigs were sand cast.
 So gather up your scrap silver, friends!
-If you’re like me, you probably already have a little bowl, mint tin, or jar with random scraps of silver sheet, wire, or projects that just didn’t work out.
-Give your scraps (and projects gone awry) new life in cast jewelry, like a phoenix from the ashes, when you get Noël’s new video workshop, Quick Casting for Jewelry Makers: 5 Fast and Fun Methods, on a DVD or in an instant download.
+You probably already have a little bowl, tin, or jar with silver scraps that just didn’t work out.
+Give your scraps (and projects gone awry) new life in cast jewelry, like a phoenix from the ashes, when you download Noël’s video workshop, Quick Casting for Jewelry Makers: 5 Fast and Fun Methods, on a DVD.